its-geoff/course-companion/README.md

 ## Testing Commands

+-   NOTE: make sure tests are built before using this
 -   to run all tests, use `ctest`
 -   to run a certain test suite, use `ctest -R file_name`